GLINCKER/glin-profanity/README.md

   - `wordBoundaries`: A boolean indicating whether to consider word boundaries when checking for profanities.
   - `customWords`: An array of custom words to include in the profanity check.
   - `replaceWith`: A string to replace profane words with.
   - `severityLevels`: A boolean indicating whether to include severity levels for profane words.
+  - `ignoreWords`: An array of words to ignore in the profanity check.
+  - `logProfanity`: A boolean indicating whether to log detected profane words.

 #### Methods